natvar97/natvar97/README.md

 - Hi, I’m Natavar Prajapati
-- I am Junior Android Developer with 1.5 years of experience
+- I am an Android Developer with 4.5 years of experience.
-- Currently learning Spring Framework
+- Currently learning Spring Boot
 - How to reach me call on : +919429957789, email : prajapatinatavar21197@gmail.com

 <!---